 Making a yeast starter is a great way to cut costs while making a delicious, high-gravity beer.
 And it’s WAY LESS COMPLICATED than it’s made out to be.
 In this guide, we’ll show you how to make one in 20 minutes with minimal beer brewing equipment.
 But pay special attention—sanitation is KEY.

 If you’re just getting started with homebrewing, learning how to make it is crucial.
 You’ll make better beer, save money, and maybe even save an entire batch of beer from tasting like your dad’s Bass Ale fresh out of the trunk (we explain that next).

 Note: A starter isn’t necessary unless you want to save money on yeast packets.
 For liquid yeast, a starter is most likely necessary to increase the cell count (we also explain this down below).

 What is a Beer Yeast Starter?

-All you really need to know is that it is basically a “mini batch of beer” except without the flavor (hops, etc.).
+All you really need to know about a beer yeast starter is that it is basically a “mini batch of beer” except without the flavor (hops, etc.).
 Pretend you’re making a batch of beer like you normally do but then skipping all of the stuff that makes it good….

 A good starter serves 3 purposes: